Disability Strategy and Action Plan 2018-20

 Simply declaring that you have a disability will not automatically include you in the scheme.

-Details about the RecruitAbility scheme can be found on the Australian Public Service Commission Recruitability (external) page.
+Details about the RecruitAbility scheme can be found on the Australian Public Service Commission Recruitability (external) (External website) page.

 We provide reasonable adjustments such as access, equipment or other practical support at relevant stages of the recruitment process.
 You can specify in the application form if you have necessary adjustments or please ask us at any stage.